On the $h$-majority dynamics with many opinions: Overview of our analysis and technical challenges

 \begin{corollary} Consider a multinomial random variable \((X_1, \ldots, X_k)\) where each \(X_i \sim \binomial(h, p_i)\), with \(p_1 \ge \ldots \ge p_k\).
 If \(h p_1 \ge C \log n\) for a large enough constant \(C > 0\), then \(\Pr(\cap_{i = 2}^k \{X_1 > X_i\}) \ge c p_1\) for some small enough constant \(c > 0\). \end{corollary}

 We do not know how the statement of \cref{cor:multinomial} changes when \(h p_1\) decreases, which remains an open question.
-This is linked to the generalized birthday paradox, which asks as follows: If \(p_1 = \ldots = p_k\), what is the probability that there exists \(i \in [k]\) such that \(X_1 > 1\)?
-In fact, if \(h p^2_1 = \Theta(1)\), we are in the standard birthday paradox: With constant probability, we have that \(X_1 = \ldots = X_k = 1\), which means that with at the probability that \(1\) is maximum with at most \(m = \omega(1)\) ties is a constant (and hence \(\gg \Pr(\WW_1)\)), while \cref{cor:multinomial} suggests that when \(hp_1 = \Omega(\log n)\) the number of ties that match opinion \(1\) and opinion \(1\) is maximum is small.
+This is linked to the generalized birthday paradox, which asks as follows: If \(p_1 = \ldots = p_k\), what is the probability that there exists \(i \in [k]\) such that \(X_i > 1\)?
+In fact, if \(h p^2_1 = \Theta(1)\), we are in the standard birthday paradox: with constant probability, we have that \(\max_{i\in[k]} \cpa{X_i} = 1\), which means that whenever opinion 1 is the maximum, the number of ties is $h$ with constant probability.
+In contrast, \cref{cor:multinomial} suggests that when \(hp_1 = \Omega(\log n)\) the number of ties that involve opinion 1 when it is the maximum is small.

 Since the number of ties among the maxima increases when \(hp_1\) gets smaller, we conjecture that, for \(hp_1 \ll 1\), \(\Pr(\winstrict{1}) = o(p_1)\), implying that our approach, that entirely builds around the fact that \(\Pr(\winstrict{1}) \sim \Pr(\WW_1)\), cannot apply, and new ideas are required.